patrickcording/02807-comp-tools/weekplans/week3.md

 - Use matplotlib to show the exchange rate over time.

 ### Exercise 2: Searching Flickr
 In this exercise you should write a function that uses the [Flickr Public Feed API](https://www.flickr.com/services/feeds/docs/photos_public/) to find and display photos.
-This allows you to search for photos by author and tags.
+This API allows you to search for photos by author and tags.

 - Write a function that takes a tag as input, sends a request to the API, and prints the response in JSON format.
 Familiarize yourself with the structure of the response.
 - Extend your function to display the resulting images in your notebook. _Hint: to display images you can use the display library in IPython as follows._